bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		data Seconds :: Time : (~ 'sec')

-Both `Minutes` and `Seconds` are _units_ within the `Time` _dimension_ measured in `min`utes and `sec`onds (for now the part after the `:` is just a specification of the unit of measure; [variants](#variants) will later explain why this works).
+Both `Minutes` and `Seconds` are _units_ within the `Time` _dimension_ measured in `min`utes and `sec`onds (for now take part after the `:` as the specification of the unit of measure; [variants](#variants) explain the details later on).
+Simple value literals are typed through their unit of measure suffix.

+#### Value Ratios
 Units of the same _dimension_ can be related using `ratio`s:

-		ratio Time :: SI = {
+		ratio SI :: 1min = 60sec
-			1min = 60sec,
-			1sec = 1000ms
+		ratio SI ::	1sec = 1000ms
-		}

-		data SI :: ()

-A `Time` `ratio` within the unit system `SI` declares a minute `1min` as `60sec`, a second `1sec` as `1000ms` (and so forth).
+A `ratio` within the unit system `SI` declares a minute `1min` as `60sec`, a second `1sec` as `1000ms` (and so forth).
-Simple value literals are typed through their unit of measure suffix.
-The `SI` _dimension_ models a unit system used as a fix point to group ratios within the same system.
+`SI` here refers to a unit system that is used as a fix point to group ratios within the same system.

+To use a the `ratio`s of a unit system it is added to the name-space.
-The presence of a unit system with `ratio`s makes it unnecessary to declare or explicitly apply conversions between values of the system:
+This makes it unnecessary to declare or explicitly apply conversions between related values:

 		Milliseconds three-minutes = 2min + 60sec